gosupark27/TicTacToe/README.md

 ![tic tac toe grid ](https://user-images.githubusercontent.com/59072282/116920367-64c03a00-ac07-11eb-8746-103c0a0e6d50.png)

-My solution to checking for wins was to convert my 2D (`char[,]`) array into a 1D array and check for *winning* lines or rows.
+My solution to checking for wins was to convert my 2D (`char[,]`) array into a 1D `char[]` array and check for *winning* lines or rows.
 The converted board is called a `LineBoard` and it would look something like this: `['0','1','2','3','4','5','6','7','8']`.

-In Tic Tac Toe, there are **3** ways of making a three-in-a-row that results in a win: horizontally, vertically and diagonally.
-Consequently, there are *eight* possible combinations to win on the board.
+In the game of Tic Tac Toe, there are **3** ways of making a row that results in a win: horizontally, vertically, or diagonally.
+Now, based on the `LineBoard`, there are *eight* possible combinations.

-Using the `LineBoard` here are the list of winning combinations using the indices to represent the *winning row*.
+Here are the winning combinations using the indices of the `LineBoard` to represent the *winning row*.

 **Horizontal Lines**
 - [0,1,2]